 A Venn diagram is something you will have probably seen before.
-It's two circles that crossover in the middle.
+It's two circles that cross over in the middle.

-They look something like this.
+They look something like this:

-A is what is in set A but not Set B
+The letter A is where we put the things that are in set A but not in Set B.

-C is what is in Set B but not in Set A
+The letter C is where we put the things that are in Set B but not in Set A.

 Draw a Venn diagram to illustrate this.

-- Set A is the chess club, Set B is the debating club
+Set A is the chess club, Set B is the debating club

-- So far, we have A = 3, B = 2 and C = 5.
+So far, we have A = 3, B = 2 and C = 5.
 This accounts for 10 of the 30 students.
-This means D = 20
+This means that there are 20 students who are in neither club, so D = 20

 We can now create our Venn diagram: (MAJOR IMAGE ISSUE THE 2 AND THE 3 ARE THE WRONG WAY ROUND - 2 SHOULD BE IN THE MIDDLE AND 3 IN THE CIRCLE ON THE LEFT)